status-im/bigbrother-specs/data_sync/mvds.md

 A maximum of one payload is sent to peers per epoch, this payload contains all `ACK`, `OFFER`, `REQUEST` and `MESSAGE` messages for the specific peer.
 Payloads are created in reaction to messages recieved by peers or new messages being sent by a node.

-The following rules dictate how payloads are constructed every epoch for any given peer:
+Nodes have two modes with which they can send messages, `BATCH` and `INTERACTIVE` mode.
+The following rules dictate how nodes construct payloads every epoch for any given peer for both modes.

+#### Interactive Mode

  - A node initially offers a message, this means an `OFFER` is added to the next payload and the state for the given peer.
  - When a node recieves an `OFFER`, a `REQUEST` is added to the next payload and the state for the given peer.